 Written Exam: 50%, Course Work: 50 %, Practical Exam: 0%.

-The Course comprises 20 one-hour lectures that are supplemented by a series of 4 four-hour practicals (tutorial and feedback), each spread over two weeks together with four hand-ins and directed programme of reading.
-The first practical will be assessed as a formative exercise only and will not count to the assessment of the course.
+The Course comprises 20 one-hour lectures that are supplemented by a series of 10 one-hour practicals (tutorial and feedback) together with four hand-in exercises, a course project and directed programme of reading.

 The Course is assessed by: